 Vienna is a very small city located in the state of Illinois.
 With a population of 1,647 people and three constituent neighborhoods, Vienna is the 557th largest community in Illinois.

-Vienna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Vienna isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Vienna are a mix of both white- and blue-collar jobs.
 Overall, Vienna is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Vienna who work in food service (12.92%), sales jobs (11.15%), and office and administrative support (10.57%).

-The percentage of people in Vienna with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.23% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Vienna is quite a bit lower than the national average among all cities of 21.84%: just 11.23% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Vienna in 2010 was $21,951, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $87,804 for a family of four.
 However, Vienna contains both very wealthy and poor people as well.